 Just like Windows 10, Xbox One has a dedicated section where you can allow or deny apps using system resources.
 In this case, you need to make sure to give Skype permission to use both Microphone and Camera.
 In case you don’t see things working as expected, in the settings section you have two options

 - Change microphone permissions.

 Open these, and you should see a list of apps that can use them.
 Make sure Skype is selected here.
-You also have a global option which you can use to disable camera or microphone option for all apps.
+You also have a global option that you can use to disable the camera or microphone option for all apps.